-- ♦ Hospitals
+- Hospitals

-- ♦ Pain clinics
+- Pain clinics

 - Rehabilitation centers

-- ♦ Hand rehabilitation
+- Hand rehabilitation

 - Nursing homes

-- ♦ Burn centers
+- Burn centers

-- ♦ Schools
+- Schools

 - ♦ Academia

-- ♦ Home health agencies
+- Home health agencies

 - Community mental health programs

-- ♦ Private practice
+- Private practice

 - Military rehabilitation services

-- ♦ Health management organizations
+- Health management organizations

-- ♦ Homeless shelters
+- Homeless shelters

 - ♦ Industry

-- ♦ Medical supply companies
+- Medical supply companies

 - Hospice services

 - Retirement planning services

-- ♦ Return -to-work programs
+- Return -to-work programs

 The Occupational Therapy program at TTUHSC is located in Lubbock.
 The program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 4720 Montgomery Lane, P.O.
 Box 31220, Bethesda, MD, 20824-1220.
 AOTA's phone number is (301) 652-AOTA.
 Graduates of the program will be able to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist Registered (OTR).
 Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Before sitting for the National Exam, the student must complete Level II Fieldwork within 24 months following completion of all academic coursework.
+Before sitting for the National Exam, the student must complete Level II Fieldwork within 12 months following completion of all academic coursework.
 The pre-professional phase of the curriculum consists of a minimum of 90 semester hours in general education coursework with an emphasis on the physical and social sciences and humanities.
 These courses may be completed at any regionally accredited college or university.

-The professional phase of the program begins in late May.
+The professional phase of the program begins in late May each year.
 Students will be involved in clinical experiences during the second and third year in the program.
-Following completion of all academic coursed, students undertake 6 months of full-time clinical fieldwork.
+Following completion of all academic courses, students undertake 6 months of full-time clinical fieldwork.

 This program prepares the student to enter the field of occupational therapy with a background in basic sciences, research, theory, application, and clinical education.
 The curriculum covers life span from birth to aging, reflecting a broad perspective on physical, emotional, social and biological issues affecting the quality of daily living for persons with unique abilities.
-Additionally, the courses are sequenced from normal to abnormal, function to dysfunction, and professional foundation to professional leadership.
-Lectures, case studies, laboratory experiences and clinical education provide opportunities to integrate prior knowledge with new learning and develop competent professional behaviors.
+Lectures, case studies, laboratory experiences and clinical education provide opportunities to integrate prior knowledge with new learning and develop competent clinical reasoning.
 As this is a program to not only educate but to foster professional behaviors and commitment, occupational therapy students will exceed usual classroom hours in order to engage in clinical education, complete community assignments, and participate in professional development and leadership experiences, both assigned and voluntary.